james-o-dev/auth-example/aws/README.md

 ## Deployment

-Once the CDK has been bootstrapped and configured, `cd` to the [`cdk/auth-example-cdk`](./cdk//auth-example-cdk) and run:
+Once the CDK has been bootstrapped and configured, `cd` to the [`cdk/auth-example-cdk`](./cdk//auth-example-cdk) directory and run one of the following:

 * `npm run cdk:synth` to do a test run and only generate CloudFormation templates.
-Useful as a 'dry-run' to catch any CDK configuration mistakes.
+Useful as a 'dry-run' to catch any CDK configuration or coding issues.
 * `npm run cdk:deploy` to deploy the stack.

 ## Teardown

-When the AWS resources are not longer required, run `npm run cdk:destroy` to run the command to destroy the CDK stack.
+When the AWS resources are no longer required, run `npm run cdk:destroy` to run the command to destroy the CDK stack.

 ## Links
 - [AWS CDK Documentation](https://docs.aws.amazon.com/cdk/latest/guide/home.html)